BJWiley233/WGS_Fusions_DNAnexus/README.md

 # WGS_Fusions_DNAnexus

+Can detect fusions from low depth WGS data.
+Written for DNAnexus as a workflow.

 Contains 3 steps.

 1. Samtools step to subset the bam file based on a fusion bed file such as in the resources folder of the `samtools_sv` app